 Industrial/Organizational Psychology

-Program Director: Dr. Linda Shanock
+Program Director: Dr. Alyssa McGonagle

 Our I/O Psychology master’s program is designed as an evening and weekend program to accommodate working professionals.
 For the convenience of our students, the classes are offered completely from our centrally located Center City Building at 320 E 9th St. in uptown Charlotte rather than our main campus.
 As such, most of our students do not engage in traditional research while here.
 Rather, they tend to have an applied focus which is consistent with our goal of training I-O scientist-practitioners.